 “To know what people really think, pay regard to what they do, rather than what they say.” – Rene Descartes

 We’ve looked to each other for sustenance, love, connection and protection.
-Clearly, our very survival is determined by our ability to identify and nurture the right relationships.
+Our very survival is determined by our ability to identify and nurture the right relationships.

-Paradoxically, we’ve also had to be wary of getting into the wrong crowd.
-There is a dark side to human nature that can inflict harm and hurt.
+We’ve also had to be wary of getting into the wrong crowd because there’s a dark side to human nature that can inflict harm and hurt.
 Liars, cheaters and manipulators have always been on the prowl in their quest to fulfill their selfish and power-hungry motives.

 If you aren’t born with these sleuth-like sensibilities when it comes to decoding behavior, do not fret!
 There was a time when I too lacked people-reading finesse, but over the years, I was able to cultivate it through careful study, observation and practice.

-With that being said, here are six effective tips that will make you a master at reading people:
+Here are six effective tips that will make you a master at reading people:

-- Observe their body language: It’s been proven that our body communicates our true thoughts and feelings (especially on a subconscious level).
+3. Observe their body language: It’s been proven that our body communicates our true thoughts and feelings (especially on a subconscious level).
 In fact, research has shown that body language accounts for 55% of the overall message.
 There are plenty of great books by seasoned professionals who read people for a living.
 They list specific signs with interpretations of what it all means.
-I personally believe that we can learn a lot by simply looking into someone’s eyes, as the eyes truly are the window to a person’s soul.
+I believe that we can learn a lot by looking into someone’s eyes, as the eyes are the window to a person’s soul.

 All my best on your journey,